 my latest book

 was recently named a finalist for the Outspoken: A Decade of Transgender Activism and Trans Feminism Lambda Literary Award for Transgender Nonfiction!
-On this site, you can peruse the Table of Contents, read the Introduction & numerous excerpts, and/or explore the free online trans/gender glossary (with almost 200 entries!) that accompanies the book. in February 2017, I published three essays on the topic of free speech:
+On this site, you can peruse the Table of Contents, read the Introduction & numerous excerpts & reviews, and/or explore the free online trans/gender glossary (with almost 200 entries!) that accompanies the book. check out my recent three-part series on the topic of free speech and intolerance:

-Medium posts Debunking “Trans Women Are Not Women” Arguments, Empathy Politics, Prejudice, “Political Correctness,” and the Normalization of Donald Trump, and Detransition, Desistance, and Disinformation: A Guide for Understanding Transgender Children Debates.
+Debunking Anti-Transgender Myths and Tropes.
+You can read the following articles from it: Debunking “Trans Women Are Not Women” Arguments, Transgender People and “Biological Sex” Myths, Transgender Agendas, Social Contagion, Peer Pressure, and Prevalence, and Detransition, Desistance, and Disinformation: A Guide for Understanding Transgender Children Debates.

 My first book,